kmaris/nas-services/README.md

 You'll see in my `docker-compose.yml` files how I lay everything out.
 But for nearly every service there is a `/lake/media-server-configs/<service>` folder for configuration storage and that is typically owned by the service user and media group.
-UMASK 002 will ensure newly created files are owned and writable by both user a group members which is what we generally need.
+UMASK 002 will ensure newly created files are owned and writable by both user and group members which is what we generally need.
 Not so much for configuration, but for sharing files between containers.